What Is Growth Hacking? A Framework for Growth

 - And other channels

-Some acquisition channels are more likely to be successful than others.
-If you’re selling an e-commerce product, social media ads and influencer marketing will probably be more successful growth marketing strategies than PR.
+Some acquisition channels are more likely to succeed than others.
+If you’re selling an ecommerce product, social media ads and influencer marketing will probably be more successful than PR.

 Once acquisition gets people into your funnel, you have to activate them.